Speech-Language Pathology Services

 When would an adult want to consult with an SLP?

 There tends to be a low level of awareness of adult communication disorders among the general population and even many health professionals.
 This is often because persons with these conditions have disabilities in expressing themselves - thus, with sharing their experience with others.
 Often, adults with communication disorders are socially isolated.
 Additionally, communication disability is frequently "invisible".
 If someone has a problem with mobility and uses a walker or wheelchair, for example, it's easily noticed.
-If somebody has a communication or other cognitive issue, however, it is not readily noticed unless you interact with the person, and sometimes, not even then.
+If somebody has a communication or other cognitive-communication issue, however, it is not readily noticed unless you interact with the person, and sometimes, not even then.
 Nevertheless, these communication difficulties (whether mild or severe), can have a substantial impact on a person's quality of life, independence, social life, academics, and employment.
 SLPs work with adults who have survived a stroke or head injury (including concussion), were born with a condition that affects speech and language (e.g., Down Syndrome), have communication disorders that emerged in childhood and have persisted (e.g., stuttering), or have developed a degenerative condition (e.g., Alzheimer's disease, Parkinson's disease, multiple sclerosis, Huntington's disease).
 With assessment, an SLP can identify a specific communication disorder (e.g., Broca's aphasia, hypokinetic dysarthria), develop a profile of a person's strengths and areas of difficulty, and offer individualized recommendations.
 Recommendations may include strategies to optimize communication with an individual, caregiver training/coaching, or direct treatment.